-Video Relay Service (VRS) is a form of Telecommunications Relay Service (TRS) that enables persons with hearing disabilities who use American Sign Language (ASL) to communicate with voice telephone users through video equipment, rather than through typed text.
-Video equipment links the VRS user with a TRS operator – called a “communications assistant” (CA) – so that the VRS user and the CA can see and communicate with each other in signed conversation.
+Video Relay Service is a form of Telecommunications Relay Service that enables persons with hearing disabilities who use American Sign Language to communicate with voice telephone users through video equipment, rather than through typed text.
+Video equipment links the VRS user with a TRS operator – called a communications assistant, or CA – so that the VRS user and the CA can see and communicate with each other in signed conversation.
 Because the conversation between the VRS user and the CA flows much more quickly than with a text-based TRS call, VRS has become an enormously popular form of TRS.
-For more information about other forms of TRS, see the FCC’s consumer guide Telecommunications Relay Service (TRS).
+For more information about other forms of TRS, see the FCC's consumer guide Telecommunications Relay Service.

 How VRS Works

-The VRS CA can be reached through the VRS provider’s Internet site, or through video equipment attached to a television.
+The VRS CA can be reached through the VRS provider's Internet site, or through video equipment attached to a television.
 Currently, around ten providers offer VRS.
 Like all TRS calls, VRS is free to the caller.
-VRS providers are compensated for their costs from the Interstate TRS Fund, which the Federal Communications Commission (FCC) oversees.
+VRS providers are compensated for their costs from the Interstate TRS Fund, which the FCC oversees.

 VRS offers several features not available with the text-based forms of TRS: